Portable Oxygen Concentrator - Travel Oxygen Equipment

 The Inogen One G2 is the second most popular portable oxygen generator that we distribute at Vitality Medical.
 Similar to the G3, this model is also only pulse dose and authorized by the FAA for flight travel.
 When you purchase a G2, you receive additional items that are included in the price, such as one 12 or 24-cell battery, power supply, cart, carrying bage, and nasal cannula.
 Although this is the older model of the G3, many patients still heavily rely on and trust the G2 concentrator.

 The Eclipse 5 is available in 3 different bundles to meet your specific travelling needs: basic, freedom, and travel bundle.
 Each bundle, truly, offers you the most "bang for your buck."
 For example, when you purchase the travel bundle, you receive 3 batteries, AC and DC adapter, cannula with 7 feet of length, supply tubing with 25 feet of length, connector, wheeled cart, extra intake filter, accessory bag, oximeter, desktop charger, and a travel case.
 In addition to offering the most out of any kit that we sell, the Eclipse 5 offers both pulse dose and continuous flow.
-This machine, additionally, is approved by the FAA to travel with on commercial airlines.
-If you're looking for quality and quantity, this is the portable concentrator for you.
+This portable O2 machine is approved by the FAA for travel on commercial airlines.
+If you're looking for portable quality and quantity, this is the travel concentrator for you.

 The iGo, manufactured by DeVilbiss, is capable of administering continuous flow or pulse dose therapy.
 This machine, additionally, is equipped with an oxygen sensor, which ensures an accurate delivery of oxygen. iGo is perfect for areas that are prone to blackouts, as it features a power sensor that detects loss of power and will automatically switch to battery operation.
 This oxygen generator is available in different bundles to meet your unique needs. iGo is approved by the FAA to travel with on commercial airlines.